-Actions taken to reduce the number of poverty-level families.
-91.220(k); 91.320(j)
+Actions taken to reduce the number of poverty-level families 91.220(k); 91.320(j)

-The City of Moore continues to promote efforts that incorporate supportive services to assist extremely low and low-income residents to achieve self-sufficiency.
-The City also encourages applications from non-profit agencies for programs that are directed toward extremely low, low and moderate-income individuals.
-The City funded a rental/utility assistance program through the Salvation Army.
-This program was able to assist and prevent homelessness for 12 households this program year.
-The City also conitinues to fund a rapid rehousing program to serve those who are homeless or at risk of being homeless.
+The City of Moore continues to promote efforts that incorporate supportive services to assist extremely low- and low-income residents to achieve self-sufficiency.
+The City also encourages applications from non-profit agencies for programs that are directed toward extremely low-, low- and moderate-income individuals.

-Actions taken to develop institutional structure.
-91.220(k); 91.320(j)
+Actions taken to develop institutional structure 91.2209k); 91.320(j)

-The City coordinates with the Metropolitan Fair Housing Council to help provide educational and informational services of fair housing issues to its residents.
-These services include tenant/landlord counseling and mediation, eviction prevention and/or legal intervention.
+The City coordinates with the Metropolitan Fair Housing Council of Oklahoma to help provide educational and information services of fair housing issues to its residents.
+These services include tenant/ landlord counseling and mediation, eviction prevention and/or legal intervention.